atarnoam/lox-vm/README.md

 # lox-vm
-writing a language in CPP
+Writing a language in CPP.
+Code is based on Chapter III from [this book](https://craftinginterpreters.com/).